toplan/lazy-enqueue/README.md

 ```javascript
 const {hook} = lazilyEnqueue(data)
 ```
-Add private hooks, which will invoke before the global hooks.
+Add private hooks for the current enqueue action, and these hooks will be called before the global hooks.

 #### Arguments
 1. `name` (String)

-    There are only three optional value: 'will', 'success', 'failure'.
+    The hook name, there are only three optional value: 'will', 'success', 'failure'.

 2. `fn` (Function)

     The hook handler.
+    If the hook name is `will`, the parameter of this function is the return value of the previous `will` hook.
-    If the name is `success`, the first argument is the return value of the original enqueue function.
+    If the hook name is `success`, the first parameter of this function is the return value of the original enqueue function.
-    If the name is `failure`, the first argument is the error information.
+    If the hook name is `failure`, the first parameter of this function is the error information.

 ## will(fn)
 ```javascript